hakan-vintercapital/index/index_methodology.md

 staking revenue is included.

 ### Airdrops
-Airdrops occur when a Blockchain, or a part of a Blockchain, decides to distribute cryptocurrencies, free of charge, to either their or a different Blockhain’s users.
+Airdrops occur when a blockchain, or a part of a blockchain, decides to distribute cryptocurrencies, free of charge, to either their or a different blockhain’s users.
 They are most often performed in order to boost network activity or to reward long-term users.
 Airdrops can come unannounced or they can be disclosed beforehand.
-Established Blockchains that want to reward old users or boost network activity tend to not announce airdrops, while new networks often announce their airdrops due to marketing reasons.
+Established blockchains that want to reward old users or boost network activity tend to not announce airdrops, while new networks often announce their airdrops due to marketing reasons.
 Airdrops often come with a need to perform some